 Jesuit will be distributing a set of carefully selected apps; they are to be maintained on the student device in addition to the required free apps.
-Students may be required to purchase supplementary apps on a course to course basis.
+Students may also receive supplementary apps on a course-by-course basis.

 Which formats will be used for course material?

-Your son will be using a variety of texts next year: digital e-books, hardback, and some form of compendium.
+Your son will be using a variety of digital and print materials next year.
 Each department has carefully reviewed their current materials, open source materials and cost efficient alternatives, and selected what they believe to best convey the material for each course.

 How will my son obtain materials for his classes next year?

-Once schedules have been mailed, families should see the 2015-16 Course Materials (above) for a listing of course materials.
+Once schedules have been mailed, families should see the 2016-17 Textbooks for a listing of course materials.
 Because texts will be obtained through a variety of mediums, it is very important to read course notes carefully to ensure the resources are in the correct format.
 Whenever possible Jesuit will work with individual publishers to purchase e-books in bulk and distribute them to students at no additional cost.
-If Jesuit provides your son with a digital text, he may choose to supplement with a hard copy of the text.
+If Jesuit provides your son with a digital text, he may choose to supplement it with a hard copy of the text.